Men: Supporting Your Partner

 Barring some unexpected scientific breakthroughs, pregnancy will always be a woman's job.
 A man can feel a baby kick and love it before it's born, but he can never truly know what it feels like to have a life growing inside him.

-Likewise, men often have trouble understanding the pain felt by women who are struggling with infertility, says Diane Clapp, RN, a fertility counselor and director of medical information for Resolve: The National Infertility Association. "[Infertility] is particularly intense for women," she says.
+Likewise, men often have trouble understanding the pain felt by women who are struggling with infertility, says Diane Clapp, RN, a fertility counselor and former director of medical information for Resolve: The National Infertility Association. "[Infertility] is particularly intense for women," she says.
 "It's hard for men to resonate with the loss."

 The emotional gulf between men and women can have serious consequences.
 A study of 525 infertile couples presented at the 57th annual meeting of the American Society for Reproductive Medicine found that women were more likely than their partners to be depressed.
 Female depression was especially common in couples in which partners feel different levels of stress.

 Understandably, Clapp, now the owner of Fertility Resources in Sudbury, Massachusetts, has spent much of her career helping men support their wives through this difficult time.
 Every couple is different, but certain issues pop up time and time again.
 Here is some of her tried-and-true advice for men:

 - Respect her feelings.
 Your partner may want to stay away from parties (especially baby showers) or any gathering where other people's little ones will be crawling around.
 She knows what she can handle.
 Support her decision, even if it means staying home over the holidays.

 - Don't hide your own grief.
 While women tend to grieve openly, men often keep their sadness bottled up, Clapp says.
 They may think they're protecting their loved one, but they end up making their partners feel even more alienated and alone.